 - Saving money (6%)

-If you’d like to deck out your home with smart home appliances and devices, you could consider taking out a personal loan to give your abode a tech boost.
+If you’d like to deck out your home with smart home appliances and devices, you could consider taking out a small personal loan to give your abode a tech boost.

 Whether your renovations include an oven with Wi-Fi or a shower that you can control with your voice, personal loans can offer the flexibility needed for a smart home project.

 Methodology: Englewood Cliffs, N.J.-based LG Electronics USA, Inc. commissioned an online survey in June 2021 of 837 U.S. residents ages 25 to 54 who have purchased a smart home appliance in the past five years.